Charlie Webster (broadcaster): Fund raising

-She rode the three UK stages of the Tour de France in a Tour de Force group, raising money for the William Wates Memorial Trust for disadvantaged young people.
-She won the 2014 Running Awards Runners' Challenge.
+In 2014, Webster embarked on a 250 mi, seven day run between 40 football grounds for the charity which won her the 2014 Running Awards Runners' Challenge.
+In the same year, she also rode the three UK stages of the Tour de France in a Tour de Force group, raising money for the William Wates Memorial Trust for disadvantaged young people.

+Malaria

-Webster is working in the global fight to eradicate malaria.
+After almost losing her life from Malaria, she is now working in the global fight to eradicate it.
 She travelled to Uganda and spent time in a high endemic malaria community making a film in conjunction with the Commonwealth Malaria campaign Malaria Must Die.
 She launched a Mass Action Against Malaria initiative with President Museveni delivering the keynote speech in the Uganda Parliament in Kampala.

+Victim of abuse

+Webster has spoken out about the domestic abuse she suffered at the hands of her stepfather.
+She was seven years old when the abuse began, and it continued for many years.
+Her stepfather would verbally and physically abuse her, and he also controlled her mother's life.
+Webster said that the abuse made her feel "worthless" and "like I didn't exist."
+She also said that it had a profound effect on her mental health.
+She has appeared on BBC's This Week discussing domestic abuse.